solodev/cloud-documentation/src/settings/billing/index.md

 ### Billing Contact

-Billing contact details are shown in Billing Contact card.
-There is name and email address.
+Billing contact details are shown in the Billing Contact card.
+There is a name and email address.

 ><img src="../../../images/billing4.jpg" alt="billing4" style="width: 40%; display: block"></a>